heremaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

         {
             "id": "schema-validator",
             "params": {
-                 "schemaUrl": "<Location of schema in the XYZ managed S3 bucket>" }
+                 "schemaUrl": "<Location of schema in the Data Hub managed S3 bucket>" }
         }
     ]
     //,...
 }
 ```

 Please note that the field *schema* has been replaced with a field *schemaUrl*
-that points to a private copy in the XYZ S3 bucket.
+that points to a private copy in the Data Hub S3 bucket.

 ## Validating your data